nanoframework/nanoFramework.Azure.Devices/README.md

 ![device network certificate](device-network-certificate.jpg)

-Brose to choose your certificate, it can be in a binary (crt, der) or string form (pem, txt) and select ok.
+Browse to choose your certificate, it can be in a binary (crt, der) or string form (pem, txt) and select ok.
 The certificate to connect will be selected automatically during the connection.

 ### Creating a DeviceClient